ericchaves/dg/README.md

 In this example, for each unique value in the 'category' column of 'source_table', it generates a string combining the line number (ITN), the value itself (VALUE), and its count (COUNT).

+If you want to count values from another column of the current table you can ommit `table` parameter.

 #### once

-The `once` generator reads values from a specified column in a source table and assigns them to rows in the target table, matching values based on a specified column in the target table, like the `match` generator, but ensuring that each value is used only once.
+The `once` generator reads values from a specified column in a source table and assigns them to rows in the target table, matching values based on a specified column in the target table, like the `match` generator.

-This generator is useful when you need to assign unique values from a predefined set without repetition, while maintaining a relationship with another column.
+The `exactly` parameter is optional, and when true, the generator will ensure that each value is used only once.
+When `exactly` is false (its default) the generator will cycle through each available value if needed.

 **Example** YAML configuration: